ChaisRobinson/Capstone/README.md

 - **Gallery**: A page that dispays the cats you can play with with a brief description of each of them.
 - **Menu**: Displays a list of menu items with descriptions, prices, and an option to add items to the cart.
 - **Blog**: Allows creating, reading, updating, and deleting blog posts (CRUD operations).
 The blog posts are managed through a form interface.
-- **Random Cat Picture**: A page that pulls an image from the Cat API randomly with a button to refresh the image, users can also save their favourite
+- **Random Cat Picture**: A page that pulls an image from the Cat API randomly with a button to refresh the image, users can also save their favourite image to a list.

 ## Technologies Used